 To increase the total investment result of its investment portfolio, the Investment Institution may lend financial instruments from the investment portfolio to other financial institutions (securities lending).
-Securities lending transactions are entered into almost exclusively on the basis of standard contracts developed by the International Securities Lending Association ('ISLA').
-The Investment Institution may enter into securities lending transactions up to a maximum value of 100% of the investment portfolio, irrespective of the type of investment.
+The Investment Institution enters into such lending transactions almost exclusively on the basis of standard contracts developed by the International Securities Lending Association ('ISLA').
+The Investment Institution may conclude securities lending transactions up to a maximum value of 100% of the investment portfolio, irrespective of the type of investment.
 The expectation is that the average portion of the portfolio lent out annually shall be limited (<20%).
-The Investment Institution will ensure that the risks arising from these securities-lending transactions (exposures - including counterparty risk) will be limited, by means of collateral as is normal market practice.
-In addition, the creditworthiness of lending counterparties will be monitored.
+The Investment Institution will ensure that the risks arising from these securities-lending transactions (exposures - including counterparty risk) will be limited as much as possible by setting strict requirements for the creditworthiness of the financial institution with which lending transactions are concluded and by obtaining collateral as is normal market practice.
 The collateral received by the Investment Institution must meet the requirements of the applicable laws and regulations, in particular with regard to liquidity, valuation, creditworthiness of the issuer, correlation and diversification.

 The collateral obtained in connection with the lending of financial instruments must meet criteria i-viii, as described in the paragraph entitled 'Collateral'.
-To mitigate counterparty exposures, cash received from securities lending will be collateralised via short term reverse repo transactions.